MicrosoftDocs/azure-docs/articles/batch/batch-aad-auth.md

 To learn more about Azure AD, see the [Azure Active Directory Documentation](https://docs.microsoft.com/azure/active-directory/).
 In-depth examples showing how to use ADAL are available in the [Azure Code Samples](https://azure.microsoft.com/resources/samples/?service=active-directory) library.

 To learn more about service principals, see [Application and service principal objects in Azure Active Directory](../active-directory/develop/active-directory-application-objects.md).
 To create a service principal using the Azure portal, see [Use portal to create Active Directory application and service principal that can access resources](../resource-group-create-service-principal-portal.md).
 You can also create a service principal with PowerShell or Azure CLI.

 To authenticate Batch Management applications using Azure AD, see [Authenticate Batch Management solutions with Active Directory](batch-aad-auth-management.md).

+For a Python example of how to create a Batch client authenticated using an Azure AD token, see the [Azure Active Directory Authentication](http://azure-sdk-for-python.readthedocs.io/en/latest/batch.html#azure-active-directory-authentication) sample in the Azure SDK for Python documentation.

 [aad_about]: ../active-directory/active-directory-whatis.md "What is Azure Active Directory?"
 [aad_adal]: ../active-directory/active-directory-authentication-libraries.md